-Two or three years ago the EKIDEN was especially exciting, with first time (and underdog) winner Aoyama Gakuin University providing the heroics and and a new star- a petit runner with the unlikely name KAMINO DAICHI ( when the broadcasts say this name it sounds like they are saying God`s Great Earth!- and his mother is apparently a well-known sumo fan who can allways be seen sitting in the special MASU box-seats at the Nagoya Tournament).
+Several years ago the EKIDEN was especially exciting, with first time (and underdog) winner Aoyama Gakuin University providing the heroics and and a new star- a petit runner with the unlikely name KAMINO DAICHI ( when the broadcasts say this name it sounds like they are saying God`s Great Earth!- and his mother is apparently a well-known sumo fan who can allways be seen sitting in the special MASU box-seats at the Nagoya Tournament).

 * It was interesting for me to here that people from Osaka purposely avoid watching the HAKONE EKIDEN (even if they are great sports fans) because it is an exclusively Eastern Japan event – univerisities from other parts of Japan are not allowed to participate.